Youth Training in Biathlon with the EcoAims camera based optic rifle.

 Athletes at this age do not ski while carrying their rifles on their backs – rifles are kept on the rifle stand at all times.
 There is no environmental damage or strain on the eco-system.
 All range and equipment is set up and taken down before and after practice, being a temporary set up.

-Our young XC Bragg Creek athletes were in Canmore this week competing in their first biathlon race called the Kinder Cup.
-Competing alongside other Biathlon clubs who use air rifles and 22’s, the EcoAims system is still treated with the same gun safety protocol and competitions run parallel to each other.
-This is an exciting time for Southern Alberta to be introducing this sport to more children around the province, especially since the best athletes in the World will be competing at the BMW IBU World Cup Biathlon in Canmore on Feb 7-10, 2019.
-Information on the World cup can be found here
+EcoAims system is still treated with the same gun safety protocol and competitions run parallel to each other.
+This is an exciting time for Southern Alberta to be introducing this sport to more children around the province, especially since the best athletes in the World came to Canmore to compete at the BMW IBU World Cup Biathlon on Feb 7-10, 2019.

 2018 2019 Biathlon Program: